BrilliantPlugins/brilliant-geocoder-gravityforms/README.md

 ### Creating your first Geocoding field

 1. (Optional) Visit the Gravity Forms settings page enter a Geocod.io or Google Maps API key, or to change which email is sent with OSM Nominatim API calls.
 2. Create a new Gravity Form (or edit an existing one).
 3. (Optional) Visit the form settings page and select which geocoder to use.
 It will use OSM Nominatim by default.
 4. Add the input fields you want the user to fill out.
 5. Add the Geocoder field (under the Advanced Fields tab).
 6. In the Geocoder field associate the geocoder parameters with the other input fields on your form.
 7. Publish your form and add it to a page like you would any other Gravity Form!
+8. Add the non-Geocoding input fields.

-and add the Geocoder field from the Advanced Fields menu.
-Add other input fields, then in the Geocoder settings select which fields will be used as parameters for the geocoding.
+9. Add the Geocoder field from the Advanced Fields menu and in the field settings select which fields will be used as parameters for the geocoding.

 Frequently Asked Questions
 --------------------------